ardamavi/Vocalize-Sign-Language/README.md

 <img src="Assets/Numbers Sign Language.jpg">

-In this project we use ours [Sign Language Digits Dataset](https://github.com/ardamavi/Sign-Language-Digits-Dataset).
+In this project we use our own [Sign Language Digits Dataset](https://github.com/ardamavi/Sign-Language-Digits-Dataset).

 ### Important Notes For Users:
 - This project works best in the white background and good light.